M0NsTeRRR/wsl-ansible/README.md

 generateResolvConf = true
 ```

-Create `~/.ssh` folder for root and user
+Create `~/.ssh` folder for root and the user
-Add private and public keys
+Add all private and public keys to the folder

 #  Run
 The playbook must be runned as user (not root)